Stabilising soil pH: an essential condition for sustainable crop performance

 The progressive acidification of the soil has several negative consequences:

-Beyond chemical fertility, an unstable pH also influences the electrochemical environment of the soil.
-Although redox potential (link to June article) and pH are two distinct parameters, they interact: an overly acidic pH can alter oxidation-reduction reactions, indirectly influencing nutrient dynamics.
-TIMAC AGRO explores this complementarity to refine our overall understanding of soil vitality, without confusing the two.
+Beyond chemical fertility, an unstable pH also affects the soil’s electrochemical environment.
+Although Redox potential and pH are distinct parameters, they interact: overly acidic pH can alter redox reactions, indirectly influencing the dynamics of nutrient elements.
+TIMAC AGRO is exploring this interaction to deepen its holistic understanding of soil vitality, without conflating the two.

-This targeted action on soil pH helps to strengthen crop resilience, improve their nutrition and reduce environmental losses.
+This targeted action on soil pH contributes to greater crop resilience, improved nutrition, and reduced environmental losses.

 A sustainable vision, driven by innovation

-TIMAC AGRO’s commitments to research, innovation and responsible development are part of a broader ambition: to support agricultural transitions by providing effective, sustainable and accessible solutions.
-Stabilising soil pH is not only an agronomic necessity: it is a key condition for preserving soil fertility and ensuring productive agriculture in the long term.
+TIMAC AGRO’s commitments to research, innovation, and responsible development are part of a broader ambition: to support agricultural transitions by delivering high-performance, sustainable, and accessible solutions.
+Balancing soil pH is not just an agronomic necessityit is a key condition for preserving land fertility and ensuring long-term productive agriculture.